aigarsdz/runoff/README.md

     runoff chat skype_username

-If you don't want to put files into an archive, use `--no-archive` option
+If you don't want to put files into an archive, use `-a` option

     runoff all skype_username -a false